SCPR/portable-hole/README.md

 There are also some PortableHoles options you can configure:

+* `$` - A specific jQuery-compatible API to use for DOM manipulation.
 * `defaultAdapter` - Adapter that gets used when the service isn't recognized.
   default: `Embedly`
 * `defaultServer` - Service that gets used when the `data-service` attribute is